 Each of the last three then have multiple apporaches that reflect the application and their monetization strategy.

-What these models tell us is that there are multiple integration strategies required depending on the type of solution you’re looking to build and/or implement.
+What these models tell us is that there are multiple integration strategies required, depending on the type of solution you’re looking to build and/or implement.

 So aside from the monetization strategy, APIs are important to a business for the following reasons, and should form part of a proper data usage and integration strategy.

 APIs create stickiness; its no secret integration is time consuming and expensive.
 So, do it properly from the beginning.
 APIs are useful in extending the usability of a platform.
 The more third-party applications that connect to an API, the more extensive the use case for that solution is.